RadiumGu/AWS-FIS-MCP/README.md

 ## Overview

 AWS Fault Injection Service (FIS) is a managed service that enables you to perform fault injection experiments on your AWS workloads.
-This MCP server extends Amazon Q's capabilities to interact with FIS, making it easier to create and manage chaos engineering experiments.
+This MCP server provides capabilities to interact with FIS, making it easier to create and manage chaos engineering experiments.

 ## Features